missystar/Went/Submitting-Issues.md

 ---

-**HUNGRY FOR SAFETY?** Remove your IMEI, IMSI and phone number from dumps you submit!
+:exclamation: **SAFETY FIRST:** Remove your IMEI, IMSI and phone number from dumps you submit!

 ---

 * Please **BE PATIENT**.
-Our developers also have a private live and family, as well as jobs!
+Our developers have a real live, family, and jobs!
 * If you'd like our project, feel free to submit code or find more developers.
 Thank you.